darkrenaissance/darkfi/doc/src/dev/contrib/contrib.md

 * **Documentation:** general documentation and code docs (cargo doc).
 This is a very important work for example [overview](https://darkrenaissance.github.io/darkfi/arch/overview.html) page is out of date.
     * We need a tutorial on writing smart contracts.
+The tutorial could show how to make an anon ZK credential for a service like a forum.
+    * Continuing on, it could show how to use the p2p network or event graph to build an anonymous service like a forum.
 * **TODO** and **FIXME** are throughout the codebase.
 Find your favourite one and begin hacking.
     * DarkIRC encrypted DMs to nonexistant users should not be allowed.
     * Currently closing DarkIRC with ctrl-c stalls in `p2p.stop()`.
 This should be fixed.